SCHOOL RULES AND EXPECTATIONS

 ✔ Shoes must be worn with half calf-length/ business socks in plain white, black or navy blue.
 (Either black or flesh-toned sheer pantyhose or tights may also be worn with shoes, but not with sandals).

-✔ Roman sandals or single ‘cross-over’ slave sandals with a heel strap fitted correctly are acceptable.
+✔ Roman sandals or single ‘cross-over’ sandals with a heel strap fitted correctly are acceptable.
 Sandals must be black.
 Socks or pantyhose cannot be worn with sandals.

 ✔ A school cap, bucket hat and scarf can be worn.
 Not acceptable are beanies, non school caps, hoodies, non school coats etc (Scarves are not to be worn over the head.)